An appeal is the process by which a person can challenge the decision made by a judge.

 - A Federal Circuit and Family Court of Australia (Division 2) judge; or

-An appeal from the decision of a judge of the Federal Circuit and Family Court of Australia (Division 1) judge or a Family Court of Western Australia judge, is heard by a Full Court.
+An appeal from the decision of a judge of the Federal Circuit and Family Court of Australia (Division 1) or a judge of the Family Court of Western Australia, is heard by a Full Court.

 The brochure should be read with Family Law Practice Direction: Appeals (‘Practice Direction’) and Chapter 13 of the Federal Circuit and Family Court of Australia (Family Law) Rules 2021 (‘the Rules’) available at www.fcfcoa.gov.au.

-Reviews from decisions of Registrars of the Court are not managed by the National Appeals Registry.
-For information about reviews from decisions made by Registrars of the Court please refer to the form for Application for Review .
+Reviews from decisions of Registrars of the Court, other than reviews of decisions of Appeal Judicial Registrars in appeal proceedings, are not managed by the National Appeals Registry.
+For information about reviews from decisions made by Registrars of the Court please refer to the form for Application for Review.

 - If seeking to appeal a decision of a court of summary jurisdiction outside Western Australia call, 1300 352 000.